 This program is also called the Kupuna Caregiver Law.
 It is administered by the Hawaii Executive Office on Aging (EOA) and is implemented through local Aging and Disability Resource Centers (ARDCs).

 For the Kupuna Caregivers Program, there currently are no income or asset limits.
 However, there are other eligibility requirements for both the primary caregiver and the care recipient.

 Care Recipients must be Hawaii residents who are at least 60 years old.
-They must not reside in a long-term care facility, such as an assisted living facility, an adult residential care home, a community care foster family home, or a skilled nursing facility.
+They must not live in a long-term care facility, such as an assisted living facility, an adult residential care home, a community care foster family home, or a skilled nursing facility.
 They must also require assistance with a minimum of two Activities of Daily Living (ADLs), such as eating, bathing, and transferring from a bed to a chair, OR two Independent Activities of Daily Living (IADLs), such as housecleaning, preparing meals, and doing laundry, OR one ADL and one IADL OR have a considerable cognitive impairment that requires significant supervision.
 In addition, they must not be eligible for any other programs that provide home and community based services.

-Funds are not paid to the caregiver; rather they are paid directly to the service providers.
+Funds are not paid to the caregiver; rather, they are paid directly to the service providers.

 For more information, though slightly outdated, about the Kupuna Caregivers Program, click here.
 Contact your Local Aging and Disability Resource Center to apply or call the statewide ADRC at 808-643-2372.

 The Kapuna Caregivers Program is not an entitlement program.
 This means meeting the eligibility requirements does not ensure services will be received.
 This means that there may be a waitlist for program participation.